 What is Borderline Personality Disorder?

-Borderline personality disorder (BPD) is a mental health condition that’s defined by mood swings, impulsive behaviors, and difficulty in maintaining relationships.
+Borderline personality disorder (BPD) is a mental health condition that’s defined by mood swings, impulsive behaviors, and difficulty in relationships.
 Due to these characteristics, BPD can be detrimental to a person’s day-to-day life. ¹

-The most common symptoms of BPD include:
+The most common symptoms include:

 - Abandonment issues (whether real or imagined)